veenahvina/White_House_Analysis_MarvinaLarry/README.md

 ### Creating Binary Variables for "DLEAVING"
 For the "DLEAVING" question, I set response "A" to value "1" and responses, "B", "C" and "D" to value "0".
 Again, by assigning either a "0" or a "1" to each survey question I standardized the data, which would make it possible to model later.
 Also, since questions "B", "C" and "D" were all very similar in nature, I recoded them the differently than question "A".

-This concludes my Data Preprocessing section.
+This concludes the Data Preprocessing section.

 ## Variable Relationship Correlations
 I used a correlation matrix to help me identify any relationships between the variables in my data, essentially attempting to identify any positive relationship between variables.
 While there were a few questions which generated very strong positive relationships, greater than 0.8, the majority of the questions did not.
 Further research into the causes of high positivity between variables would require further analysis.
 Additionally, had I decided to recode any coefficients greater than 0.8 together, I might have observed less noise in my matrix.